flaviocopes/nextjs-handbook/README.md

 ## Run code only on the server side or client side

-In your page components, you can execute code only in the server-side or on the client-side, but checking the `window` property.
+In your page components, you can execute code only in the server-side or on the client-side, by checking the `window` property.

 This property is only existing inside the browser, so you can check